-The specific IP traffic can be offloaded to the external IP network automatically when the QoS is detected not meet the requirement in PRAS or eRG.
+The specific IP traffic can be offloaded to the external IP network automatically at eRG when the QoS is detected not meet the requirement in PRAS or eRG.

-Jim can configure which types of service are prioritized to be offloaded in the systematic back-stage of PRAS or eRG.
+Jim can configure which types of service are prioritized to be offloaded in the systematic back-stage of PRAS or eRG, and the systematic back-stage provides an approach to configure the PRAS or eRG.

 5.x.4 Post-Conditions